-Market debtors are measured at fair value.
+Market and client receivables are measured at fair value.
 All other debtors are measured at amortised cost using the effective interest method, less any impairment.
 Appropriate allowance for estimated irrecoverable amounts is recognised in the income statement when there is objective evidence that the asset is impaired.
 The allowance recognised is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows discounted at the effective interest rate computed at initial recognition.
+The effective interest rate is the rate that exactly discounts estimated future cash payments through the expected life of the financial asset or, where appropriate, a shorter period to the net carrying amount on initial recognition.